realhoon/Academic-Material/README.md

-# Thesis
+# Academic material
-Study for Thesis
+Studies for AI